How To Convince Someone To Go To Therapy

 With online therapy, they will be in their own comfortable space (that can be in their bedroom, kitchen, on the couch, wherever) and will feel relaxed enough to speak to someone.

-Do Not Push Them Away
+Building Support, Not Pushing Them Away

 It is critical to know when enough is enough.
 You are probably a worried friend or family member who only wants the best but continuing to suggest therapy can be enough to push someone over the edge.